DFE-Digital/bat-design-history/app/posts/how-to/2025-02-13-publishing-a-design-history-using-the-github-website.md

 >
 > [Basic writing and formatting syntax - GitHub Docs](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

-After following the previous steps, you’ll now be in the interactive editor for GitHub, if you are not, then please go back to the start of [Step 3 - Creating or editing your design history file](#step-3---creating-or-editing-your-design-history-file)
+After following the previous steps, you’ll now be in the interactive editor for GitHub.
+If you are not, then please go back to the start of [Step 3 - Creating or editing your design history file](#step-3---creating-or-editing-your-design-history-file)

 1. Add the content for your design history